How credibility compounds

 The gap between the numbers you volunteer and the numbers you'd rather not discuss is one of the more honest measures of self-awareness I know.

-That's not just good governance, it’s credibility.
-And credibility is the only currency that compounds.
+That's the basis of credibility.
+And credibility in leadership is the only currency that compounds.

 The hardest version of this problem